plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 <img src="{{ site.url }}/assets/clean-architecture/backlog.png" class="dynimg"/>

-Is providing this page a use case?
+Is providing this report a use case?
 On the most highest and abstract level: yes.
 The simplified "list of actions" is:

 1. Get all workitems from TFS (Team Foundation Server)